What is Opiate Addiction?

 - Legal issues, which can involve increased experiences with law enforcement agents and getting in trouble at House parties or other social functions where there are alcohol use and the presence of recreational drugs.

-If you are still unsure as to whether or not your son has been abusing opiates, feel free to reach out to our team of experienced professionals for more valuable insight.
+If you are still unsure as to whether or not your son has been abusing opiates, feel free to reach out to our team for more valuable insight.

 Age-Specific Addiction Treatment

-At Agape Treatment Center, we offer an age-specific program option for young adults and adolescents who have been struggling with substance abuse and who need a focused level of care.
-Our treatment center has quickly gained a reputation as one of Southern Florida’s premier clinical treatment options, and our team of compassionate and dedicated industry professionals has developed an individualized program of care quite unlike any other.
+At Agape Treatment Center, we offer an age-specific programs for adults and adolescents who have been struggling with substance abuse.
+Our treatment center has quickly gained a reputation as one of Southern Florida’s premier clinical treatment options.
+Our team of compassionate and dedicated industry professionals has developed an individualized program of care quite unlike any other.
 For more information, or to ask additional questions about opiate abuse and addiction, reach out to us today.